ryanjagdfeld/ryanjagdfeld/README.md

 # Home Page

 ## Education
 I'm a graduate from UW Whitewater in the School of Letters and Science for Management Computer Systems.
-At the time I graduated the internet was just coming to life, the bubble was forming, and I lived with 3 others guys that all worked in tech in some fashion.
+At the time I graduated the internet was just coming to life, the bubble was forming, and I lived with 3 other guys that all worked in tech in some fashion.
 My greatest educational experience over formal education was in the form of my first promotion to manager at a small tech company in the early 2000s, Modern Business Technologies.
 Servicing everything from client PCs to helping configure networks to customizing modules in IIS and SharePoint.

 I left the management position, did some contract IT work for a while and then partnered with a friend to do more IT projects.
 DigitalTech LLC.
 It didn't last long.
 We had different point of views on what we were building, a common partnership issue, and we ended it within a couple years.
 I opened Yog-IT right after.